 Your future starts here.

-As well as a host of full-time courses, we also offer part-time courses in Automotive where you can study at a location near you with daytime, evening and weekend options.
+As well as a host of full-time courses, we also offer part-time and distance learning in Engineering where you can study at a location near you or choose to study online.

 Where you can study

 At Fraserburgh and Altens campuses our students learn in surroundings that replicate the world of work — from automotive workshops, complete with spray booths, to professional welding facilities and much more.
 A major focus is on developing the College’s resources dedicated to energy transition, with exciting investment plans.

 In autumn 2021, more than 5,000 full-time students responded to our First Impressions Survey (86% of those eligible) and we are delighted to share some of the feedback we received.